Iranian frozen assets

 Iranian assets held abroad, frozen by the U.S.

-Iranian frozen assets in international accounts are calculated to be worth between $100 billion and $120 billion.
+Iranian frozen assets in international accounts, which were frozen following the imposition of sanctions that began in 1979, are calculated to be worth between $100 billion and $120 billion in the late 2010s.
 Almost $2 billion of Iran's assets are frozen in the United States.
 According to the Congressional Research Service, in addition to the money locked up in foreign bank accounts, Iran's frozen assets include real estate and other property.
 The estimated value of Iran's real estate in the U.S. and their accumulated rent is $50 million.
 Besides the assets frozen in the U.S., some parts of Iran's assets are frozen around the world by the United Nations.

 As of January 2021, Iran had frozen assets in the following countries: $7 billion in South Korea; $6 billion in Iraq; $20 billion in China; $1.5 billion in Japan; $1.6 billion in Luxembourg.

 Background

-Iran's assets were first frozen by U.S. president Jimmy Carter in 1979, after revolutionaries overthrew the U.S.-allied Mohammad Reza Shah Pahlavi's administration and took American hostages.
-After the Iranian Revolution in 1979, the United States ended its economic and diplomatic ties with Iran, banned Iranian oil imports and froze approximately 11 billion 1980-US dollars of its assets.
+Iran's assets were first frozen by U.S. president Jimmy Carter in 1979, after revolutionaries overthrew the U.S.-allied monarchy of Mohammad Reza Shah Pahlavi and took American diplomats hostages.
+After the Iranian Revolution in 1979, the United States ended its economic and diplomatic ties with Iran, banned Iranian oil imports, and froze approximately 11 billion 1980-US dollars of its assets.

 Some of the assets were then unfrozen in 1981 after the Algiers Accords were signed and the hostage crisis ended.
-At the time of the 1979 revolution, the Pentagon re-sold some $400 million in Iranian military equipment already paid for by the deposed government, and the money was "placed in an escrow account".
+At the time of the 1979 revolution, the Pentagon resold some $400 million in Iranian military equipment already paid for by the deposed government, and the money was "placed in an escrow account".

-Much of the frozen cash includes Iran's income from selling a limited amount of oil prior to the lifting of the sanctions, when Iran could legally sell oil but could not transfer the money back to Iran, because doing so was illegal under U.S. sanctions.
+Much of the frozen cash includes Iran's income from selling a limited amount of oil before the sanctions were lifted, when Iran could legally sell oil but could not transfer the money back to Iran, because doing so was illegal under U.S. sanctions.

 After nuclear negotiations

-Some pages of the JCPOA were dedicated to the listing of individuals and entities whose assets would be unfrozen.

-According to Nader Habibi, a professor of economics at Brandeis University, JCPOA will lead to the release of only about $30 billion worth of assets; a similar figure of about $32 billion was estimated by Valiollah Seif, the chief of Iran's central bank.
+Some pages of the JCPOA were dedicated to listing individuals and entities whose assets would be unfrozen.
+Nader Habibi, a professor of economics at Brandeis University, expected the JCPOA to lead to the release of only about $30 billion worth of assets.
+A similar figure of about $32 billion was estimated by Valiollah Seif, the chief of Iran's central bank.

-According to the Washington Institute in 2015: "...the pre-deal asset freeze did not have as much of an impact on the Iranian government as some statements from Washington suggested.
+According to the Washington Institute in 2015: "the pre-deal asset freeze did not have as much of an impact on the Iranian government as some statements from Washington suggested.
 And going forward, the post-deal relaxation of restrictions will not have as great an impact as some critics of the deal suggest."

-The US government also has seized a Manhattan skyscraper belonging to the Iranian government worth over a billion US dollars.
+The US government also has seized a Manhattan skyscraper belonging to the Iranian government worth over $1 billion.